-Full-grain is the toughest and most durable part of a hide and it’s gotten from the layer just below the hair.
+Full-grain is the toughest and most durable part of a hide, and it’s gotten from the layer just below the hair.
 The fiber of full-grain leather is tightly interwoven, making it very durable compared to other grades of leather.

-As full-grain leather ages, it develops a unique patina which gives it that eccentric look of quality leather.
+As full-grain leather ages, it develops a unique patina that gives it that eccentric look of quality leather.
 The surface of full-grain leather is unaltered, showing the creases and imperfections of the leather.

-Full-grain leather is very thick, making it difficult for manufacturers to work with.
+Full-grain leather is thick, making it difficult for manufacturers to work with.
 The quality and durability of full-grain leather make it very expensive.

-The finished product of any full grain leather undergoes three different processes.
+The finished product of any full-grain leather undergoes three different processes.

 - First and foremost, the hide is prepared.
 How is this done?
-The hide or skin is subjected to treatment to help preserve it and to stop it from decaying.
+The hide or skin is subjected to treatment to help preserve it and stop it from decaying.

 - Then it is soaked to clean it and also help rehydrate the skin.

-- The hide is then split into different layers, making up the different grades of leather: full-grain leather, top-grain leather, and corrected grain leather.
+- The hide is then split into different layers, making up the different grades of leather: full-grain leather, top-grain leather, and corrected-grain leather.